 The so-called Imperial Palace is situated at the west end of region I, at some 200 metres from the bulk of the excavated area.
-It was excavated between 1855 and 1871 by P.E. and C.L.
-Visconti.
+It was excavated between 1855 and 1871 by Pietro Ercole and Carlo Ludovico Visconti.
 It was visited by Pope Pius IX in April 1859.
 Many mosaics were taken to the Vatican Museums.
-A few trenches were dug at the east side in 1986-87.
-In recent years the building has been studied extensively by Joanne Spurza.
-Her datings will be followed below.
-It should be noted that the south peristyle (82-83) and the surrounding rooms, usually assigned to the reign of Commodus (thin red bricks), are placed by her in the Severan period.
+Some further work took place at the east side in 1986-87.

 - Frigidarium 70.
 A polychrome geometric mosaic, now on the floor of the Sala dell'Immacolata Concezione in the Vatican Museums (18 x 13.37 m.).
 Part of the mosaic seems to be on the floor of San Paolo alle Tre Fontane.

 - Room 19.
-Mosaic with five athletes.
-Lost.
+Mosaic with athletes.
+Known only from an old drawing by Louis Boitte.

 - Room to the south of room 19.
 Mosaic of an amorino on a dolphin.
-Lost.
+Known only from an old drawing by Louis Boitte.

 - Room 17, Mosaic with a marine monster.
 Lost.